benjilrm/coeqwal-benji/README.md

 Scripts/

+    ├── Archive/                                     # See for previous iterations of processing broken up into smaller scripts
     ├── 1.
 Cleaning, processing, and joins/
     │   └── master_cleaning_and_join.Rmd             # Cleaning of network dataset, joins with other datasets, and generation of additional columns, yielding processed dataset
     ├── 2.
 Additional processing for ArcGIS and igraph/